 Which Other Plants Are Toxic to Cats?

 Schefflera isn’t the only house plant that’s toxic to cats.
 Many common and popular plants can cause health issues for pets, not just felines.
-This list isn’t all-inclusive, but here are a few of the most common toxic plants.

 How to Keep Your Cat Safe From Toxic Plants